Dacia Sandero Stepway Review 2024

 The same key selling point applies to the Sandero Stepway, but you'd buy that because you also want something more rugged and slightly more practical.
 The roof rails make it easier to carry bikes or roof boxes, the raised ride height helps negotiate farm tracks and the like, and the plastic body inserts mean you're less bothered by car park dings.

-There's only two engines to choose from, and both are pretty similar.
+There are only three engines to choose from, and all are pretty similar.
 The vast majority will opt for the Dacia Sandero TCe 90, which is available with a manual or automatic gearbox.
 It's powerful enough to keep up with the flow of traffic thanks to a turbocharger, but it's not the quietest or punchiest turbo three-cylinder engine around.
-We'd go for the manual as the auto is noticeably slower and thirstier.
+We'd go for the manual, as the automatic is noticeably slower and thirstier.
+The other two engines only deliver 10PS and 20PS more, respectively.

-In terms of trim levels, Essential spec isn't too sparse these days, but we'd be tempted to step up to Expression (previously Comfort) trim for the eight-inch touchscreen with smartphone connectivity.
+In terms of trim levels, Essential spec isn't too sparse these days, but we'd be tempted to step up to Expression (previously Comfort) trim for the 8.0-inch touchscreen with smartphone connectivity.

 Comfort and design: Dacia Sandero Stepway interior

-"The Dacia Sandero Stepway won't blow you away with its striking design and robust build quality, but everything has to be taken in the context of its extremely low price – bare that in mind and you'll find very little to fault.
+"The Dacia Sandero Stepway won't blow you away with striking design and robust build quality, but everything has to be taken in the context of its extremely low price.
+Bare that in mind, and you'll find very little to fault.
 The raised ride height makes it feel more SUV-like."

-If you're stepping into a Dacia Sandero Stepway expecting cool tech and a Volkswagen Polo-like feel then you obviously haven't looked at the price.
+If you're stepping into a Dacia Sandero Stepway expecting cool tech and a Volkswagen Polo-like feeling of poshness, then you obviously haven't looked at the price.
 It's never going to wow you unless you're stepping out of a car built two decades ago.
 That shouldn't surprise you given how much car you're getting for such little outlay.

-You get such decadence as a height adjustable driver's seat, a steering wheel that adjusts for reach and rake and - on top models - even a centre armrest.
-Even tall drivers won't struggle for space, either, while that raised ride height means that (if you get the seat jacked up) you might be fooled into thinking you're driving an SUV.
-Forward visibility is very good, and the rear isn't too bad either, although the mid-spec models with parking sensors are worth stepping up to.
+You get such decadence as a height-adjustable driver's seat, a steering wheel that adjusts for reach and rake, and - on top models - even a centre armrest.
+Even tall drivers won't struggle for space, either, while that raised ride height means that (if you get the seat jacked up) you might be fooled into thinking you're driving a full-on SUV.
+Forward visibility is very good, and the rear isn't too bad, either, although the mid-spec models with parking sensors are worth stepping up to.

 While the Sandero Stepway's dashboard looks perfectly acceptable from a distance, closer examination reveals clearly where Dacia has been saving money.

 You'll struggle to find much in the way of soft-touch trim in the entry-level Dacia Sandero Stepway, which is mostly a sea of unremitting black plastic.
-Mid-spec models and above do get some not entirely unpleasant fabric on the dash and door armrests, while Journey trim gets some colour with body colour trim elements.
-Steady now.
+Mid-spec models and above get some fabric on the dashboard and door armrests, while Journey trim gets some body-colour trim elements.

 Don't expect anything like ambient lighting or Alcantara (a leather steering wheel is as posh as it gets).
 The doors close with a hollow clang, while the glovebox flops open and is stopped from falling off with a fabric cord.
 But really, what do you expect with the cost savings Dacia had to make at this price point?

-In terms of exterior dimensions the Dacia Sandero Stepway measures 4099mm long, 2007mm wide including mirrors and 1587mm tall.
-That makes it 87mm taller than the regular Sandero on account of the raised ride height and roof rails, but otherwise identical.
+In terms of exterior dimensions, the Dacia Sandero Stepway measures 4099mm long, 2007mm wide (including mirrors) and 1587mm tall.
+That makes it 87mm taller than the regular Sandero on account of the raised ride height and roof rails, but otherwise, it's identical.

 Similarly, climbing in the back is a pleasant surprise.
-Forget city cars, the Sandero Stepway is roomier than a number of best-selling superminis including the Ford Fiesta.
-Only a Honda Jazz or Skoda Fabia can really beat it for legroom, while even if you're over six-foot and wear a top hat you shouldn't have a complaint about headroom.
+Forget city cars, the Sandero Stepway is roomier than a number of best-selling superminis.
+Only a Honda Jazz or Skoda Fabia can really beat it for legroom, while even if you're over six-foot and wear a top hat, you shouldn't have a complaint about headroom.
 Three adults in the back is possible for short journeys, too.

 Storage is okay but not amazing.
 The front door bins are a decent size but the rear ones are pretty tiny, while that flimsy glovebox is useful enough.
 There's a couple of cupholders, too, but the centre armrest (optional on all but top trims) obstructs one of them and doesn't have any cubby inside it.
 There is a pair of USB charging ports up front, plus a 12-volt socket, and even a shopping hook in the passenger footwell, however.

 The seats only fold in a 60/40 split, but that's the same with the vast majority of small cars.
-They don't do anything exciting (ahem) like slide and flip up, but again that'll hardly come as a shock given the price It's not the most lavishly trimmed boot with exposed metal and thin carpet, and the parcel shelf is a bit grim, but you're not putting your mother-in-law in there are you?
+They don't do anything exciting, like slide or flip up, but again that'll hardly come as a shock given the price.
+It's not the most lavishly trimmed boot, with exposed metal and thin carpet, and the parcel shelf is a bit flimsy, but you're not putting your mother-in-law in there are you?

 It's worth noting that you can get an optional space-saver spare wheel in every version except the Bi-Fuel, which uses that space to fit the LPG tank in.